Legler Systems Company | DB Menu | Contact Us | Help | Home |

 DB03 - Enter Company Control Record:

-DB04 - Update Global Control Record:
+DB04 - Query Global Control Record:

 DB05 - Dump Master File To History: